giovannicoppola/alfred-hubHub/README.md

 - launch with keyword (default: `hubhub`), or custom hotkey
 - use the tag `--i` to sort by number of issues
+- `--c` will only show changed repositories from previous save
 - `enter` ↩️ will open the repository on `github.com/`, unless the `--i` tag is used, in which case it open repo issues
 - `shift` ⇧ will show a preview based on user's preferences (default: download charts, or repo page if no charts)
 - every time you use the workflow, the counts are stored in a JSON file, which can then be used to create plots of downloads